abcdesktopio/docs/opsdocs/docs/index.md

 # Welcome to abcdesktop.io

-abcdesktop.io is a native cloud desktop, and a complete work environment accessible from a simple HTML 5 web browser, without any installation. abcdesktop is an opensource source projet, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links.
+abcdesktop.io is a native cloud desktop, and a complete work environment accessible from a simple HTML 5 web browser, without any installation. abcdesktop is an opensource source project, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links.

 This flexible working environment simplify usage like :

 - Telecommuting
 - Remote virtual desktop
-- IT temporary acess for subcontractors
+- IT temporary access for subcontractors
 - Training
+- On demand Desktop

 ## abcdesktop.io: a docker VDI service

 abcdesktop.io provides a way to run grapicals applications securely isolated in a docker container, and use a web browser HTML5 as display device.
-Because dockers containers are lightweight and run without the extra load of an operating system, you can run many graphical applications on a single kernel or on a kubernetes cluster.
+Because docker containers are lightweight and run without the extra load of an operating system, you can run many graphical applications on a single kernel or even on a kubernetes cluster.

 ![screenshot-applications](img/screenshot-applications.png)